RC-USC/RC-USC.github.io/about.md

 **Support marginalized workers**

-* **We want to realize promises.** In 2023 bargaining, the bargaining team responded to many demands by saying, "It is difficult to bargain, we can fight for it as a union after this bargaining", and "We can provide this as a union”.
+* **Realize promises.** In 2023, the bargaining team responded to many demands of International students by saying, "It is difficult to bargain, we can fight for it as a union after this bargaining", and "We can provide this as a union”.
 We listed those promises [here](https://rc-usc.github.io/issues_left).

-* **We want to change union culture.** People get into conversations like: "better wage can benefit everyone"; win as many core demands as possible.
-We want people to be empowered and demands to be kept at the bargaining table till the last minute.
-We don't want to lower the priority of demands from marginalized community.
+* **Empower marginalized workers.** When discussing about bargaining for better healthcare, people get into conversations like, "better wage can benefit everyone", thus healthcare may be put into lower priority; When asking bargaining team why things related to International students were dropped, the answer was "to win as many core demands as possible".
+We want marginalized workers to be empowered and their demands to be kept at the bargaining table till the last minute.

-* **We want to be a platform for workers to campaign for themselves.** We are happy to help organize events and advertising events through our platform.
+**Change our union culture**
+* **Create a safe community.** Many people, especially International students, are not willing to tell organizers what they think and how they feel.
+We want to create a safe organizing space for our people and all our organizers to truly listen.
+So we can really hear people.
+* **Bottom-up and critical-thinking.** In 2023,  "Orders" to do X,Y,Z was given from bargaining team / steering committee to organizers at department-level.
+Many of our organizers organized like dealing with KPI (Key Performance Indicator), e.g. just ask people to sign on things with little explaination.
 # Contact
-You can email us at reform.caucus.at.usc.gswoc@proton.me
+You can email us at <reform.caucus.at.usc.gswoc@proton.me>

 Email update [**sign up**](https://forms.gle/kipC9gJbQqYJ9otY7)